Dusit International Strengthens Philippines Presence With Two New Hotels In Mindanao

 Designed to provide unparalleled convenience, memorable experiences, and exceptional value for guests and residents alike, the project will also feature an array of premium facilities, including a gym, spa, multipurpose areas, commercial spaces, and a swimming pool.

-“We are delighted and honoured to collaborate with IDC Prime to further expand our presence in the Philippines through these remarkable projects,” said Gilles Cretallaz, Chief Operating Officer, Dusit International .“The Philippine's dynamic economic growth and thriving tourism sector offer unparalleled opportunities for innovation and advancement.
-With IDC Prime's shared commitment to sustainability and positive impact, we are excited to bring our distinctive Thai-inspired gracious hospitality to these vibrant Mindanao destinations, delivering meaningful and memorable guest experiences while creating lasting value for the broader community.”
+'We are delighted and honoured to collaborate with IDC Prime to further expand our presence in the Philippines through these remarkable projects,' said Gilles Cretallaz, Chief Operating Officer, Dusit International

+.
+'The Philippine's dynamic economic growth and thriving tourism sector offer unparalleled opportunities for innovation and advancement.
+With IDC Prime's shared commitment to sustainability and positive impact, we are excited to bring our distinctive Thai-inspired gracious hospitality to these vibrant Mindanao destinations, delivering meaningful and memorable guest experiences while creating lasting value for the broader community.'

 The Firenze Green Tower and Moena Mountain Estate projects are pre-existing real estate joint ventures between IDC, as the property developer, and the Go family, the original site owners.
 Adding hotel components to these developments is set to elevate their appeal, positioning Dusit Princess Moena and Dusit Princess Firenze as destinations in their own right.

-“IDC was founded on our belief in the Philippine's growth story, particularly in areas such as these, which are full of potential for transformative development” said Arch.
-Romolo Nati, CEO and Chairman, IDC Prime .“Our projects are recognised for their sustainability and architectural innovation, consistently delivering a 'level-up' in elegance and quality.
-Partnering with Dusit to bring world-class hotels to Cagayan de Oro and Bukidnon is a natural extension of this vision, and we look forward to welcoming these exceptional properties to our portfolio.”
+'IDC was founded on our belief in the Philippine's growth story, particularly in areas such as these, which are full of potential for transformative development' said Arch.
+Romolo Nati, CEO and Chairman, IDC Prime

+.
+'Our projects are recognised for their sustainability and architectural innovation, consistently delivering a 'level-up' in elegance and quality.
+Partnering with Dusit to bring world-class hotels to Cagayan de Oro and Bukidnon is a natural extension of this vision, and we look forward to welcoming these exceptional properties to our portfolio.'

 Dusit's portfolio currently includes 302 properties operating across 19 countries, including 58 properties under Dusit Hotels and Resorts and 244 luxury villas under Elite Havens, the leading provider of luxury villa rentals in Asia.
 Dusit-branded hotels currently operating in the Philippines include Dusit Thani Manila, Dusit Thani Mactan Cebu Resort, Dusit Thani Residence Davao, dusitD2 Davao, and Dusit Thani Lubi Plantation Resort.